-Copyright © 2023 by Standard & Poor's Financial Services LLC.
+Copyright © 2024 by Standard & Poor's Financial Services LLC.
 All rights reserved.

 Japan P&I's profitability in terms of its combined ratio is likely to remain generally higher than the average for the 12 international P&I clubs, in our view.
 Its combined ratio exceeded 100% from fiscal 2019 to fiscal 2021.
-In particular, the ratio deteriorated substantially to 157.3% in fiscal 2021, mainly because the biggest ever claim on a coastal ship occurred.
+In particular, the ratio deteriorated substantially to 157.3% in fiscal 2021, mainly because Japan P&I received its biggest ever claim on a coastal ship.
 To address this, the association has taken measures such as a premium rate hike and selective contract conclusions.
-Accordingly, we expect Japan P&I's profitability to improve gradually.
-We analyze that its combined ratio benefited from the above-mentioned one-off factors that inflated the earnings in fiscal 2022, which will likely continue in fiscal 2023.
-In fact, the ratio fell below 100% to 96.6% in fiscal 2022 for the first time in four years.
+As a result, the association's profitability is gradually improving.
+We note that the combined ratio in fiscal 2022 and fiscal 2023 includes temporary benefits from the aforementioned increase in premium income.

+Chart 2

-Chart 2 Generally higher profitability than industry average despite volatility due to large claims Movements of combined ratio
+Generally higher profitability than the industry average despite volatility due to large claims